bakgaard/Stories/AdrexTheEngineer/Chapter4.md

 # Chapter 4

-Adrex was sitting relaxed in the shop with his notebook and a pencil, tabbing the top corner of the blank arc.
+Adrex was sitting relaxed in the shop with his notebook and a pencil, tabbing the top corner of the blank page.
 The deal he had struck with the twins were rather simple: he would get the formula for black powder, and he would find out how long it would take for the explosive part to be at its maximum height when shot up.
 But that was tricky, for some reason.